blackcuarzo/Android-Bootcamp/README.md

 # About

-This is a repository used to register development history during the android bootcamp.
+Development history of an android bootcamp sponsored by Ceiba and Globant.